Updated: June 14, 2018

 So how does this affect prices?

 If this sounds like a case study on supply and demand, then you are correct.
-As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
+As you might assume, older air conditioners could more frequently experience leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only risen due to scarcity.

-Recall that in order to buy R22, you’ll need to be an EPA-certified technician.
+Recall that in order to purchase R22, you’ll need to be an EPA-certified technician.
 So, the normal homeowner isn’t able to purchase a cylinder themselves.
-In addition, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
-This fee is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
+In addition, there are some strict regulations now on how refrigerant should be reclaimed and recycled, which raises the price.
+This cost is passed on to the homeowner as companies must cover the increased overhead related to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, what does this mean for you?

-The cost of R22 is dramatically increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.
+The cost of R22 is dramatically increasing because of the declining supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our experts come out to assess your unit we check to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.
+This is why when our experts come out to assess your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?